Frequently Asked Questions

 How are rotations decided?

 Each of the three tracks at The Royal represents the clinical program in which the matched applicant will complete their primary rotation.
-Secondary rotations are assigned after the APPIC Match and are based on Resident interest and the pool of available secondary rotations.
+Secondary rotations are assigned after the APPIC Match and are based on resident interest and the pool of available secondary rotations.

 How are supervisors assigned in cases where there are multiple supervisors per rotation?

-Supervisors for primary rotations (tracks) and secondary rotations will be identified prior to the January 2024 interviews.
+Supervisors for primary rotations (tracks) and secondary rotations will be identified prior to the January 2025 interviews.
 This information will be available to applicants at that time.

 How do you determine your schedule once your rotations have been selected?

-There is discussion with the Resident and both primary and secondary Supervisors to see what days (Monday-Thursday) have the most requirements for Residents (e.g., team meetings, groups) in each rotation.
+There is discussion with the resident and both primary and secondary supervisors to see what days (Monday-Thursday) have the most requirements for residents (e.g., team meetings, groups) in each rotation.
 Fridays are dedicated as non-clinical days, and include seminars, group supervision, and program admin.

-How often will I see other Residents?
+How often will I see other residents?

 How many sites are there at The Royal, and where are they in relation to each other?